Fiki80/vagrant-task/README.md

 ./pass_gen -u USER -p PASSWORD
 ```

-4. To provision and start VM, issue:
+4. To provision and start VM, cd inside the cloned repository and issue:
 ```
 vagrant up
 ```